 1 Way to Show Kindness

-You can easily think of topics that your students would want to share about in the new year.
-But if you’d rather have it done for you; grab this freebie!
+You can quickly think of topics that your students would want to share in the new year.
+But if you'd rather have it done for you, grab this freebie!
 There are three different options for students to choose from!
-(The 3, 2, 1 goal setting forms are in my resource library and updated every year!)
+(The 3, 2, 1 goal-setting forms are in my resource library and updated every year!)

 If you are looking for a little more goal setting and writing, you can check out the whole resource that these freebies come from!
 In the full product, you introduce students to the words reflection and resolution, and they use a check-off list to reflect and make some resolutions!

-I think the most important part about getting started n the first week after winter break (or any break for that matter) is to give yourself grace.
-Chances are things aren’t going to workout perfectly but if you’re open to a little messiness, you’ll have a lot of fun with your students.
+I think the most important part about getting started the first week after winter break (or any break for that matter) is to give yourself grace.
+Chances are things aren't going to work out perfectly, but if you're open to a bit of messiness, you'll have a lot of fun with your students.

 Pin this now and come back to it later!